-The concept for the IMP back in 2009 was the brain-child of Matt Long, founder of Good Oil Films and a life-long supporter of Rob’s.
-Matt hypothesised whether Indigenous Australians could rival the African dominance of long distance running, given the cultural similarities despite Australia having had no Indigenous distance runners on the world stage.
+The concept for the IMP back in 2009 was the brainchild of Matt Long, founder of Good Oil Films and a lifelong supporter of Rob’s.
+Matt was interested in whether Indigenous Australians could rival the African dominance of long distance running, given the cultural similarities, despite Australia’s lack of Indigenous distance runners on the world stage.

 After scouring the nation in 2010, four Indigenous men – Charlie Maher and Caleb Hart both from Alice Springs (NT), Joseph Davies from Kununurra (WA), and Juan Darwin from Maningrida (NT) – were identified as having the courage, determination and resilience to tackle six months of gruelling training to make it to the start of the New York City Marathon.

 None of the men had any prior running experience and hailed from some of the country’s, and the world’s, most remote Indigenous Australian communities.

 Charlie, Caleb, Joseph and Juan all had their own personal hardships and injuries throughout their IMP journey, but all four made it to the start line of the world’s largest marathon.